 When governments want to increase money flow, it uses budgetary tools to boost spending and lower taxes.
 This would boost consumer spending and disposable income.
 However, expansionary or loose fiscal policy would result in a government budget deficit, prompting it to go for increased borrowing.

 This leads the government to adopt the contractionary or tighter fiscal policy now.
 This implies lesser government spending and increased taxes, improving the government budget deficit.

 Monetary and fiscal policy both are macroeconomic tools for managing or stimulating the economy.
 Monetary policy is controlled by a central bank and deals with the interest rates and money supply.
 The central bank can boost consumer spending through lower interest rates and making borrowing cheaper.

-On the other hand, fiscal policy government legislation generally determines and addresses taxation and government spending.
-As the government is involved in the fiscal policy, it can have larger supply-side effects in the broader economy.
+On the other hand, fiscal policy government legislation generally addresses taxation and government spending.
+As the government is involved in the fiscal policy, it can have more significant supply-side effects on the broader economy.

-For instance, to lower inflation, the government may have to raise taxes and lower its spending.
-However, it may not be easy for it to take these measures to impact consumer spending.
+For instance, the government may raise taxes and lower its spending to reduce inflation.
+However, it may not be easy to take these measures to impact consumer spending.

 Both fiscal and monetary policy impact personal and household finances directly and indirectly.
 As the Central Bank sets monetary policy, it is free from political influence.
 Thus, it is a relatively unbiased tool.

-Macroeconomics analyzes issues like national income, unemployment, distribution, price level, money supply, inflation Microeconomics handles aspects like demand, supply, production, consumption, pricing of products, pricing of factors of production.
+Macroeconomics analyzes issues like national income, unemployment, distribution, price level, money supply, and inflation Microeconomics handles aspects like demand, supply, production, consumption, pricing of products, and pricing of factors of production.